Derivative-Aligned Anticipation of Forbush Decreases from Entropy and Fractal Markers: Methods

-For each station \(s\), window length \(W\) (minutes), and stride \(\Delta\) (minutes), we compute a family of topological–geometric and complexity invariants on the EWM-smoothed counts.
-For a window centered at \(\tau\) we define
+For each station $s$, we compute a set of sliding-window invariants on the smoothed counts $\hat{x}_s(t)$ using a \emph{causal} window of length $W$ minutes evaluated every $\Delta t$ minutes.
+For evaluation times $t_j$ on the grid $\mathcal{T}$, we define the causal window

-where $k$ indexes the invariant and $\mathcal{T}_W$ is the set of window centers that fit in the event window.
-Unless stated otherwise we set $W=130$ and $\Delta=1$ minute, matching the exploratory figures.
-We consider the following families, with standard parameterizations (details below): \begin{itemize} \item Information–theoretic: Shannon entropy, spectral entropy, approximate entropy, sample entropy, permutation entropy. \item Algorithmic: Lempel--Ziv complexity. \item Scaling/memory: Hurst exponent (including DFA estimation \citep{zhou2014multifault,Stolzetal2017}). \item Geometric/fractal: correlation dimension \citep{Farmer1982}; fractal dimensions of Higuchi, Katz, and Petrosian. \end{itemize}

-Each $M_k^{(s)}(\tau)$ is treated as a \emph{marker series}.
-To parallel the treatment of the raw counts, we compute a smoothed first difference